jordanbradburne/Movies-ETL/README.md

 ##  3: Extract and Transform the Kaggle Data
 ### Goal:
-    Using your knowledge of Python, Pandas, the ETL process, and code refactoring, extract and transform the Kaggle metadata and MovieLens rating data, then convert the transformed data into separate DataFrames.
-Then, you’ll merge the Kaggle metadata DataFrame with the Wikipedia movies DataFrame to create the movies_df DataFrame.
-Finally, you’ll merge the MovieLens rating data DataFrame with the movies_df DataFrame to create the movies_with_ratings_df.
+    Extract and transform the Kaggle metadata and MovieLens rating data, then convert the transformed data into separate DataFrames.
+Then merge the Kaggle metadata DataFrame with the Wikipedia movies DataFrame to create the movies_df DataFrame.
+Finally, merge the MovieLens rating data DataFrame with the movies_df DataFrame to create the movies_with_ratings_df.

 ### Results:
 <img width="818" alt="Screen Shot 2021-08-15 at 10 24 06 PM" src="https://user-images.githubusercontent.com/85847344/129515028-130bb3ef-2578-48c0-b908-ed9e7bf4adf0.png">